Logo

 You want to make sure there aren’t any errors in your reports, because erroneous negative items could hurt your credit scores.
 In turn, lower credit scores can make it more difficult to get a new loan or credit card, and lead to higher interest rates if you’re approved.

-Keep in mind, most credit reports—including the free copies you can obtain once per year through AnnualCreditReport.com—will not include your credit scores.
+Keep in mind, that most credit reports—including the free copies you can obtain once per year through AnnualCreditReport.com—will not include your credit scores.
 You’ll need to order your credit scores through MyFICO® or the credit reporting agency, or purchase a combined credit report and credit score, to see both.

 How to Read Your Credit Report FAQs